luckymarmot/console-rest/README.md

 Console.REST is a converter service for API description formats and HTTP clients, such as Swagger, RAML, Curl, Postman, and Paw.

 This project is open-source, and can be used in multiple ways:
-- as a client-side web service, at [https://console.rest/](https://console.rest)
+- as a client-side web service, at [https://console.rest/](https://console.rest).
-- as a button present on the documentation of API providers
+- as a button present on the documentation of API providers.
-- as a Chrome extension for users to use on popular API documentations, based on [apis.guru](https://apis.guru) (Still in development)
+- as a Chrome extension for users to use on popular API documentations, based on [apis.guru](https://apis.guru) (Still in development).
-- as a JS library that allows users to programmatically convert formats
+- as a JS library that allows users to programmatically convert formats.

 ## Dependencies